ryansalerno/woocommerce-cnvrsn-trckng/docs/all-hooks-and-filters.md

 ### `cnvrsn_trckng_{$INTEGRATION_ID}_render_settings_first` and `cnvrsn_trckng_{$INTEGRATION_ID}_render_settings_last`
 **Parameters:** none

-These settings-related actions fire inside an integrations settings card and allow you to insert your own settings fields. `first` fires before the Event checkboxen, and `last` fires after them.
+These settings-related actions fire inside an integration's settings card and allow you to insert your own settings fields. `first` fires before the Event checkboxen, and `last` fires after them.
 Note that we're using the WordPress Settings API, so you'll need to [add_settings_field()](https://developer.wordpress.org/reference/functions/add_settings_field/) here and not just try to output HTML.

+### `cnvrsn_trckng_dispatch_event_{$EVENT}`
+**Parameter:** `$data` (array)

+If you need to do something for an event outside the context of a specific integration (for instance, to just run a function on `purchase` without wiring up a whole custom integration), this is a generic event that passes along the relevant data that's already been pulled.

+*Note that events only fire in the first place if there is at least one active integration that has the event in question enabled*.
+See the [active events filter](#cnvrsn_trckng_active_events) if you need a way around this.

 # Filters